May 6, 2021

 Know which facilities are open for visitor use

 Check for posted signs on facilities; if it says “closed,” it means closed.
-Our service abilities are limited due to staffing, so not all of the usual facilities (like bathrooms) will be open.
-Some popular facilities, like playgrounds or picnic shelters, may be closed outright.
+Some popular facilities, like lighthouses and visitor centers, may be closed outright.

 Remember that all normal park rules still apply